openshift-labs/learn-katacoda/ai-machine-learning/thoth-thamos/setup.md

 ``cat app.py``{{execute}}

-And the depedencies it needs using -
+And to check all the direct dependencies it needs using -

 ``cat requirements.in``{{execute}}